-- Active management of the current level of discretionary expenditure in line with the funds available to the Group; - The ability of the Group to sell an equity investment; and - The ability to raise additional funding through either debt facilities or capital raising, if required.
+- Active management of the current level of discretionary expenditure in line with the funds available to the Group; and - The ability to raise additional funding through either debt facilities or capital raising.

-Based on the existing cash resources, the ability to sell an equity investment and the ability to raise additional funding either by way of debt or capital raisings if required, the directors are satisfied that the going concern basis of preparation is appropriate.
+Based on the existing cash resources, the ability to raise additional funding either by way of debt or capital raisings, the directors are satisfied that the going concern basis of preparation is appropriate.